Careers in Nursing Informatics

 The American Nurses Association (ANA) says that nursing informatics “integrates nursing science, computer science, and information science to manage and communicate data, information, knowledge, and wisdom in nursing practice."1 Registered nurses who enter this field via on-the-job training or continuing education are called informatics nurses.
-Nurses who earn a master's or doctoral degree or pursue a post-master's (non-degree) option in nursing informatics or a related field such as biomedical or health informatics or information management are called informatics nurse specialists.1 All are helping to usher in a transformation of health care by providing essential information to students, educators, clinicians, consumers, administrators, scientists, and policy makers when over and where ever they need it.
+Nurses who earn a master's or doctoral degree or pursue a post-master's (non-degree) option in nursing informatics or a related field such as biomedical or health informatics or information management are called informatics nurse specialists (INS).1 All are helping to usher in a transformation of health care by providing essential information to students, educators, clinicians, consumers, administrators, scientists, and policy makers when and where they need it.
 Here are some examples:

 Most informatics nurses and informatics nurse specialists take jobs that draw directly on their clinical backgrounds, as well as their organizational skills and informatics knowledge.
 Although there is overlap between the types of roles, nurses in applied/professional positions focus more on technical aspects of development and evaluation of systems.
-Nurses in expert/liaison roles focus more on needs assessment, system selection or marketing, education, and implementation.2 In either type of position, informatics nurses and specialists are uniquely qualified to bridge the gap between the clinical world and the of Information Technology (IT) world.
+Nurses in expert/liaison roles focus more on needs assessment, system selection or marketing, education, and implementation.2 In either type of position, informatics nurses and specialists are uniquely qualified to bridge the gap between the clinical world and the Information Technology (IT) world.